 If you need an option that lets you move at your own pace, ship your stored belongings long-distance, or store your belongings long-term (provided they don’t need to be in a climate-controlled environment), PODs can be an excellent option and provide more flexibility during the packing process.

 If you are looking for a short-term option that allows easy and frequent access to your belongings, a self-storage unit is probably the best option.
 Since self-storage has become so popular it’s very easy to find a facility near you.
-Your movers may be able to provide you with suggestions for getting deals on storage units in your area, and may even offer a storage-in-transit service.
+Your movers may be able to provide you with suggestions for storage deals in your area, and may even offer a storage-in-transit service.